ninahonyango/VAPT/README.md

 ### Step 2: 💡 Configure the Network

-To ensure secure and isolated communication between the attacker and target machines, the network was configured using VirtualBox's "Internal Network" mode.
+To ensure secure and isolated communication between the attacker and target machines, the network was configured using VirtualBox's "Host-Only Adapter" mode.
 This setup allows both virtual machines to interact with each other without any external internet access — an ideal environment for penetration testing.

-🔧 Configuration Details:

-Network Mode: Internal Network (intnet)

-Attacker Machine (Kali Linux): 192.168.56.101 (Static IP)

-Target Machine (Metasploitable 2): 192.168.56.102 (Static IP)

 🔎 Verifying Connectivity: